tenzir/tenzir/web/docs/operators/transformations/parse.md

 # parse

-Applies a parser to the string stored in the given field.
+Applies a parser to the string stored in a given field.

 :::caution Experimental
-This operator might not behave optimally in some cases.
-For example, when using the `json` parser, the string is expected to be a valid record.
-Strings that represent non-record types are not yet supported with this format.
+This operator is experimental and may change at any time.
+There are known issues which will be addressed in an upcoming release.
+Stay tuned!
 :::

 ## Synopsis

 ```
-parse <input> [--into <output>] <parser> <args>...
+parse <input> <parser> <args>...
 ```

 ## Description

-The `parse` operator parses a given `<input>` field of type `string` and adds the result to the event.
-If `--into <output>` is given, the result is stored in the given field.
-Otherwise, the result must be a record, and its fields are stored directly in the event.
+The `parse` operator parses a given `<input>` field of type `string` and replaces this field with the result.

 ## Examples